To get ahead you have to stay informed.

 6. Having Zero Debt Improves Your Credit Score

-Actually, consumers who carry some debt have higher average credit scores than individuals with less debt, as long as they have the right kind of debt — more specifically, the right variety.
+Actually, consumers who carry a little debt have higher average credit scores than individuals with less debt, as long as they have the right kind of debt — more specifically, the right variety.

 Balancing a variety of secured and unsecured loans simultaneously shows lenders you're a good manager of debt.
 This, combined with a proven track record of on-time payments, can have a dramatic impact on your credit score.